Skip to main content

 Key Benefits of Using GA4

 The above behaviors are not easily tracked (if possible at all) in UA.
-On the other hand, GA4 is built for modern-day users' journeys and user engagement tracking.
+On the other hand, GA4 is built with modern-day user journeys and user engagement tracking in mind.
 Using parameters to describe an event in detail instead of a simple categories-actions-labels model and tracking it across different devices opens many new options.

-Then there is BigQuery integration, a feature previously available only to GA 380 customers (paid plans).
-This means that with GA4, everyone will be able to analyze terabytes of data, take advantage of the insights delivered by the platform’s machine-learning capabilities, and even stream data directly to BigQuery.
+Then there is BigQuery integration, a feature previously available only to GA 360 customers (paid plans).
+This means that with GA4, everyone can analyze terabytes of data, take advantage of the insights delivered by the platform’s machine-learning capabilities, and even stream data directly to BigQuery.
+This is extremely beneficial to eCommerce businesses allowing them to predict future purchasing behavior and even forecast revenue.

 The single best benefit you can get from moving to GA4 is the chance to re-evaluate your tracking in a good way.
 A more in-depth talk about the GA4 benefits is here.